Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Bard.md

 **Miss:** Half damage, and deal thunder damage equal to your level to each of your allies engaged with the target.

-3rd level spell: 6d8 damage.
+3rd level spell: `dice: 6d8` damage.

 5th level spell: `dice: 8d10`damage.